AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/manage-variants.md

 >[!NOTE]
 >
 >You can edit CTA label text using the _[!UICONTROL Rephrase]_ option if the label text is a generated template field (not hard-coded in the template).
-You can edit the CTA link using the _[!UICONTROL Add link]_ option if a link is existing and editable (not hard-coded in the template).
+You can edit a CTA link using the _[!UICONTROL Edit link]_ option if the link is existing and editable (not hard-coded in the template).

 **To revise the CTA in a variant**: